Priceless Value — How We’re Different

 Free access to additional audio products.
 You’ll enjoy a wonderful audio recording of Henry Wadsworth Longfellow’s famous poem “Paul Revere’s Ride” read by award winning-narrator Phil Rosenthal.
 You’ll also receive the first product in Ben’s Teach History Primary Source Audio series developed for educators, homeschoolers, and history buffs.

-Extended Tour Bonuses
+Tour Option 3 Bonuses

 In 2016, the Paul Revere House opened a 3,600 square foot Education and Visitor Center in a restored row house from 1835 that abuts the Revere House courtyard and stands on a piece of Paul Revere’s original property.
 Who better to take you through the expanded Paul Revere House complex than Ben Edwards — a relative of Paul Revere who has served on the Board of Directors of the Paul Revere Memorial Association since 1999.